logo

 targetAnchor: {

-name: 'right', // The anchor point will be offset 10px upwards from the center of the right side of the node
+name: 'right', // Offsets the anchor 10px upward from the center on the right side of the node

 args: {